Undergraduate

 Dr. Keith continues to work with Drs.
 Harriet Joseph and Wallace Genser in Penn’s Center for Undergraduate Research and Fellowships (CURF) to improve communications with, and advising for, qualified undergraduates interested in working with AFCRI faculty.
 The primary goal is to assist talented first- and second-year students in finding a suitable laboratory in which to pursue research for several semesters (and/or summers).
 For example, the highly competitive University Scholars Program requires admitted students to engage in meaningful research beginning in their freshman and sophomore years.
 University Scholars are selected and advised by a faculty Council, and receive stipends to support summer research at Penn.
 These Scholars represent the top 5% of matriculating Penn students, and several graduating members have received Marshall or Rhodes scholarships.
 Furthermore, Dr. Keith has served on the University Scholars Council, where his primary role has been to advise students interested in biomedical research.
 In a related initiative, CURF carefully selects students for the prestigious Provost’s Undergraduate Research Mentoring (PURM) program, which provides a significant stipend to students throughout multiple disciplines.
 Drs.
 Harriet Joseph, Wallace Genser and Brian Keith are working to develop additional mechanisms to place PURM and other selected students in AFCRI labs and elsewhere in the PSOM.

-Finally, as part of Penn’s initiative to increase enrollment of underrepresented minorities in Biomedical Graduate Studies (BGS), AFCRI members have participated actively in the Summer Undergraduate Internship Program (SUIP), directed by Dr. Arnaldo Diaz Vazquez.
-Many of these students hosted by AFCRI Faculty go on to apply to Penn to pursue their graduate degrees, as exemplified by the four diversity trainees that matriculated into the CB program of CAMB for the 2015-2016 academic year.
-Thus, the participation of AFCRI faculty members in the SUIP program has been a remarkable success and will continue to foster increased diversity of graduate education in Cancer Biology at Penn.
+Finally, as part of Penn’s initiative to broaden community access in Biomedical Graduate Studies (BGS), AFCRI members have participated actively in the Summer Undergraduate Internship Program (SUIP) as organized with AFCRI Associate member Dr. Donita Brady and her colleagues in the Office of Research Trainee Affairs.
+Many of these students hosted by AFCRI faculty go on to apply to Penn to pursue their graduate degrees, as exemplified by the trainees that have matriculated into the Cancer Biology program of CAMB since the 2015-2016 academic year and moving forward.
+Thus, the participation of AFCRI faculty members in the SUIP program has been a remarkable success and will continue to foster enhanced breadth and depth of the applicant pool for graduate education in Cancer Biology at Penn.